Frequently Asked Questions

 Yes.
 When you sponsor a student through Ewo, that student is building a relationship with you.

 Sponsorship provides the student with one uniform, materials for school, one hot meal daily, and access to the medical clinic.
-In addition, your sponsorship helps pay teachers salaries, employ individuals to cook and clean for the school, as well as keep the school bus running with fuel.
+In addition, your sponsorship helps pay salaries for teachers and administrators, employ individuals to cook and clean for the school, as well as keep the school bus running with fuel.

 When you sign up to sponsor a student, you will receive an information sheet (either in person or virtually) about your student.
 This sheet includes information such as your students birthday, grade, interests, what campus they attend, and details about their family.
 You are encouraged to write your student - this is another great way to learn more about them!

 You can submit a letter to your student through our website at https://www.ewohaiti.org/letter.php

 Yes!
 Each student writes 2 letters a year to their sponsor, usually one before Christmas break and one before the end of the school year!

 Yes!
 In January, you will receive an Annual Giving Statement to use when you file your taxes.

 During times that we can travel to Haiti, we can accept gifts.
 Unfortunately, we are unable to travel to travel to Haiti at this time.

 Your sponsorship donation is sent to Bayonnais through a restricted fund that only can be used for student sponsorship.